funilrys/PyFunceble/docs/configuration.rst

     **Default value:** :code:`iana-domains-db.json`

-    **Description:** Set the default filename of the file which have the formated copy of the IANA root zone database.
+    **Description:** Set the default filename of the file which has the formatted copy of the IANA root zone database.

 :code:`outputs[default_files][inactive_db]`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^